openshift/enhancements/enhancements/hypershift/enable-azure-creds-via-cert.md

 ### Workflow Description

-* HostedCluster control plane operator will set AZURE_CLIENT_ID, AZURE_TENANT_ID, and AZURE_CLIENT_CERTIFICATE_PATH on deployment of image registry, ingress, cluster network operator (which will pass the value to cloud network config), and storage operators (which will pass the values to azure-file and azure disk)
+* HostedCluster control plane operator will set ARO_HCP_MI_CLIENT_ID, ARO_HCP_TENANT_ID, and ARO_HCP_CLIENT_CERTIFICATE_PATH on deployment of image registry and ingress.
+* HostedCluster control plane operator will set ARO_HCP_MI_CLIENT_ID, ARO_HCP_TENANT_ID, ARO_HCP_CLIENT_CERTIFICATE_PATH, and ARO_HCP_SECRET_PROVIDER_CLASS on deployment of cluster-network-operator.
+* HostedCluster control plane operator will configure the SecretProviderClass and any needed secrets for azure-disk and azure-file.
-* When each operator is configuring the Azure authentication type, it will call Azure SDK for Go's generic function NewDefaultAzureCredential
+* When each operator is configuring the Azure authentication type, it will authenticate with client certificate when HyperShift sets ARO_HCP_MI_CLIENT_ID

 ### API Extensions